cyberboyplas/WhPhisher/README.md

-# - - - Solucion 2 - - -
+# - - - Solution 2 - - -

-Pasos:
+Steps:

-`Abrimos nueva sesión`
+`We open a new session`

 `cd`